invopop/gobl.docs/quick-start/invoices.md

 Take note of some of the key details there:

+- `$schema` is set to the GOBL Draft-0 invoice definition.
 - `supplier` identifies the issuer of the invoice, and the `tax_id` specifically sets the origin country for this invoice.
 - `customer` includes the minimum amount of data possible for a customer.
 - `lines` defines a simple list of items, including the tax codes, in this case the category is "VAT" at the "standard" rate.